uviclibraries/smartphone-photography/move-around.md

 <img src="images//photo-move-01.jpeg" style="float:right;width:201.6px;height:270.72px;" alt=photo examples><img src="images//photo-move-01.jpeg" style="float:right;width:201.6px;height:270.72px;" alt=photo examples>
 We tend to get stuck in one or two angles when it comes to taking photos.
 This exercise is to break you out of that to see what a change in perspective can do for a photo.

-If you didn't watch the Basics of composition pre-workshop video, and would like additional information about how to take better mobile photos using the rule of thirds, check it out now (7 min):<br>
+If you didn't watch the Basics of composition pre-workshop video, and would like additional information about how to take better mobile photos using the rule of thirds, check it out this excellent 7-minute tutorial video by Gordon Laing:<br>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/5MjiHl3PHqM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **Angles in one location & Rule of Thirds:** Find a small object around you (e.g., a toy, coffee cup, small plant).
 See how many different angles you can take of the object.
 How do each of those angles change the mood of the photo?
 Example:  Shot from above, a small toy may look smaller.
 Taken with the photographer at a lower angle and shooting upwards can create a sense of height or strength.
 Try moving the subject into different areas of the frame: centred, off to the side (think of the Rule of Thirds vs symmetrical composition that you learned about in the pre-workshop videos).